José Gregorio Castro: Early life

 Castro was born in Cuzco on November 28, 1859, and was baptized with the name of Facundo Castro Miranda the following year.
 He was the son of Juan Manuel Castro Maldonado and María Eusebia Miranda Cortés.
 He studied at institutions that include the Peruvian College, the San Antonio Abad Seminary, and the National School of Sciences and Arts of Cuzco.
 Apart from being religious, he was a musician, like his brother Florencio.

-When Chile declared war on Peru in 1879, he enlisted in the Legion of Honor, and when it was dissolved, he joined the column organized in Lampa Province.
+When Chile declared war on Peru in 1879, he enlisted in the Legion of Honour, and when it was dissolved, he joined the column organized in Lampa Province.
 Once the war ended, he served as a justice of the peace and did some civic work as a member of the municipal council.